-Procedures will vary slightly from circuit to circuit and you will have to file additional forms if you have children.
+Procedures vary slightly from circuit to circuit, and you will have to file additional forms if you have children.
 The Hawaii State Judiciary offers free online divorce forms for couples seeking an uncontested divorce in Hawaii.
 Different divorce forms are available for the different circuits.

 Once you've completed your Hawaii divorce forms, you'll take the paperwork to your local circuit court for filing.
 Be prepared to pay a filing fee of around $200, or more if you have children.
 If you're unable to pay the filing fee, you can ask the court clerk for a fee waiver form.
 If you meet the income criteria, a judge will waive the divorce fees in your case.

 Once your case is filed, you should have received a case number.
-It’s important to keep track of that number and to include it on all future filings.
-You’ll need to arrange to have your divorce complaint properly served on your spouse.
-This means you’ll need to hire a sheriff or process server to hand deliver the documents to your spouse.
-Alternatively, your spouse can agree to accept service of the complaint.
-In that case, he or she would need to sign an acceptance of service for filing with the court.
-See Haw.
-Rev. Stat. § 580-3 (2020).
+It's important to keep track of that number and to include it on all future filings.
+You'll need to arrange to have your divorce complaint properly served on your spouse.
+This means you'll need to hire a sheriff or process server to hand deliver the documents to your spouse.
+Alternatively, your spouse can agree to accept service of the complaint by signing an acceptance of service for filing with the court.
+(Haw.
+Rev. Stat. § 580-3 (2020).)